Future of Moldova Party

-The Future of Moldova Party (Partidul Viitorul Moldovei; PVM) is a left-wing pro-Russian political party in Moldova, led by former Prime Minister Vasile Tarlev.
+The Future of Moldova Party (Partidul Viitorul Moldovei; PVM) is a political party in Moldova, led by former Prime Minister Vasile Tarlev.
 The party was formed in February 2024 on the basis of the Our Budjak (Bugeacul Nostru) party, which was founded in August 2022.

 History

 Background

 In 2001-2008 Vasile Tarlev served as Prime Minister during the presidency of Vladimir Voronin, heading the PCRM government.
 In March 2008 Tarlev resigned, and on 27 September 2008 he became the chairman of the opposition Centrist Union of Moldova.
 Following the electoral failures in the April 2009 and the July 2009 parliamentary elections, on 19 November 2009, Vasile Tarlev announced his resignation from the Centrist Union of Moldova and from politics, stating that he would engage in business and scientific work.

 In 2012, Tarlev became co-chairman of the new Revival party.
 Tarlev headed the Revival party list for the 2014 parliamentary election.
 In the election, the party received 0.26% of the votes.
 In August 2016, Tarlev again announced that he had left politics and was not a member of any party.
 In the autumn of 2016 Tarlev attempted to run for president as an independent candidate, but his candidacy was rejected by the Central Electoral Commission, citing inconsistencies in the documents submitted.